videoDAC/community/rinkeby-test-environment.md

 For those familiar with command-line interfaces, these instructions ought to be completed within 30 minutes of work.
 For those less familiar with the command-line, you should allocate 1-2 hours.

+## A note about GPUs

+Livepeer's public Transcoding network is capable of processing high volumes of live video.
+The processing currently involves the act of "shrinking" the video, from e.g. 1920x1080 to e.g. 256x144.
+This "shrinking" makes it more likely that content can reach viewers with any device, anywhere on the planet.

+For an Orchestrator / Transfoer, this "shrinking" is best performed with a Graphics Processing Unit (GPU), in order to be able to process high volumes of video, and serve them back to the Broadcaster in sub-real time.

+As this document is intended as a "minimum viable" implementation, it does not cover the use of GPUs, and relies solely on CPU transcoding.

 ## Requirements

 You will need: